chrislo/synth_history/README.md

 - *Sampler*: A demonstration of how to load samples from an external source, map them to keys, and play them back at various time offsets.
 Samples the "Amen break".
 - *Granular*: A basic granular synthesis engine with variable grain length and grain density.

 In addition a simple class `keyboard.js` shows how to map QWERTY keys to midi note numbers.

+## Running the code ##

+Each directory contains a file `index.html`.
+You'll need to arrange for that to be served locally to run the demo as some of them make requests for external resources that need to be served on the same origin.
+You probably have a favourite way of doing that.
+I like [Anvil for Mac](http://anvilformac.com/) as it's really easy to use.

+## Coding principles ##

 When writing these examples I tried to keep the ratio of Web Audio code to boilerplate as high as I could.
 I've avoided libraries,